lesliejaiye/lesliejaiye/README.md

 - 👋 Hi, I’m @lesliejaiye
-- 👀 I’m interested in cs, skincare and websites
+- 👀 I’m interested in cs, skincare and product design (websites, products, etc..)
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently learning front end development
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ... :)